-At the age of 28, is now going into his 6th season training and his best season in 2013/14 training 11 winners, Oliver previously gained a vast amount of experience in the racing industry, not least five years employment at Mick Easterby’s yard.
+At the age of 28, is now a licensed trainer for both flat and national hunt, having trained point to point for 6 seasons, Oliver previously gained a vast amount of experience in the racing industry, not least five years employment at Mick Easterby’s yard.

 During this time he won the Men’s National Point-to-Point Championship in 2007/8 when he recorded a record 56 winners in points (as well as 5 under rules) and is a past Amateur Jockey’s Association titleholder under rules.